npm/metavuln-calculator/README.md

 ### `calculator.calculate(name, source)`

 - `name` The name of the package that the advisory is about
-- `source` Advisory object from the npm security endpoint, or a `Vuln` object returned by a previous call to the `calculate()` method.
+- `source` Advisory object from the npm security endpoint, or a `Advisory` object returned by a previous call to the `calculate()` method.
   "Advisory" objects need to have:
-  - `id` id of the advisory or Vuln object
+  - `id` id of the advisory or Advisory object
   - `vulnerable_versions` range of versions affected
   - `url`
   - `title`